top of page

 • 1000 mg Valtrex TID for 7 days

-• Refer to Otolaryngology
+• Refer to Otolaryngology as well as

 For patients with incomplete eye closure: